civilcode/civilcode/README.md

 We have two application styles:

-1. **Simple-Domain Architecture**: suitable for CRUD style applications.
-We should always consider this style first.
+1. **Simple-Domain Architecture**: suitable for CRUD style applications. *We should always consider this style first.* The style can be beyond the CRUD, however once the pain of this approach if experienced, then the application must evolve into a Rich-Domain architecture.
 2. **Rich-Domain Architecture**: implement concepts from our Event Storming such as commands, aggregates, and events with weak (implicit) or strong types (explicit).
 This is our sweet-spot for the type of business applications we develop.